Empowering Your People, Strengthening Your Mission

-1. Gain a comprehensive understanding of key employment and discrimination laws relevant to an organization’s size, and how to implement practices to follow those laws.
+- A clear understanding of employment and discrimination laws tailored to your organization’s size—and how to implement them effectively.

 Cost: